google/fuzzbench/docs/index.md

 integration changes, new benchmarks, etc.) by opening a GitHub issue [here](https://github.com/google/fuzzbench/issues/new).

-## Documentation

-Read our [detailed documentation](https://google.github.io/fuzzbench/) to learn how to use FuzzBench.

 ## Contact

 Join our [mailing list](https://groups.google.com/g/fuzzbench-users) for discussions and announcements, or send us a private email at [fuzzbench@google.com](mailto:fuzzbench@google.com).